dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 ---

 ## Conversation
-Perhaps one of the more interesting things you can achieve with prompt engineering is telling the system how to behave, its intent, and identity.
-This is particularly useful when you are building conversational systems.
+Perhaps one of the more interesting things you can achieve with prompt engineering is instructing the LLM system how to behave, its intent, and identity.
+This is particularly useful when you are building conversational systems like customer service chatbots.

-For instance, let's create a conversational system that's able to give more technical and scientific responses to questions.
+For instance, let's create a conversational system that's able to generate more technical and scientific responses to questions.
 Note how we are explicitly telling it how to behave through the instruction.
+This is sometimes referred to as *role prompting*.

 *Prompt:*
 ```